TEBRUS-Digital-Studio/legal/TERMS_OF_SERVICE.md

 3. Create **multiple accounts** (Multi-accounting is considered fraud).
 4. Use bots, scripts, or auto-clickers.
 5. Submit **False Information** in Surveys: Providing inconsistent answers, speeding through surveys (answering faster than humanly possible), or using fake demographic data is strictly prohibited.
+6.  **Profile Manipulation** (BitLabs/Surveys): You agree to provide truthful demographic information in the initial profilers.
+Repeatedly changing your profile data (e.g., changing age or gender) to qualify for more surveys is considered fraud and will lead to a ban.

 **Consequences & Chargebacks:**
 *   **Suspension:** Violation of these rules will result in an **immediate account suspension**.